Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 These 6 customer service skills will help you land any job

-1. Strong Communication Skills
+1. Strong communication skills

-Through your customer service role, you'll learn how to explain concepts to others in easy-to-understand terms and how to placate people who may not share your point of view.
-You'll find that you use these same skills in most roles.
+As a customer service representative, you'll learn how to explain concepts to others in easy-to-understand terms — and how to placate people who don’t share your point of view.
 Your oral and written communication skills will also help you get your points across in meetings and during collaborative tasks.

 No customer service worker is an island.
 Instead, customer service employees work as part of a team to support their employer's positive image and customer service standards.
 Many customer service workers find themselves jumping in to help colleagues address customer queries or assisting their co-workers when they're especially busy.

-5. Good Multitasking Skills
+5. Good multitasking skills

 Many customer service professions require you to multitask well.
 Every customer wants to feel important, even though your attention may be pulled in several directions.
 It's not uncommon for customer service professionals to run computers or cash registers while speaking with customers.

 You might also deal with a number of customers at once if people with more urgent concerns need help while you're dealing with more routine matters.
-And of course, you must do it all efficiently and with a smile on your face!
+And of course, you must do it all efficiently and with a smile on your face.
 That aptitude for multitasking is useful for working in any busy profession.

-More Customer Service career tips:
+More customer service career tips: